 - Fatalities, injuries and dangerous occurrences should be notified to the authorities by the quickest practicable means and have a full report submitted within 10 days.

 - Accidents that result in the incapacitation of workers for over seven days must be reported within 15 days from the day of the incident.

 - In occupational diseases, a report of the diagnosis should be sent without delay.

 Prior to 2013, a report needed to be submitted when workers were incapacitated for over three days.
-You must still keep a record of over three day injuries (e.g. in your accident book), but they no longer require a report to be submitted.
+Under the updated RIDDOR, you must still keep a record of over three day injuries (e.g. in your accident book), but they no longer require a report to be submitted.